Elon Musk’s bid to take Tesla private triggers new round of WTF epicness

 The New York Times reported that Saudi fund insiders said Musk’s account of the discussions were not quite, um, accurate: “But three people familiar with the workings of the Saudi fund cast doubt on his account.
 They said the fund had taken none of the steps that such an ambitious transaction would entail, like preparing a term sheet or hiring a financial adviser to work on the deal.”

-Also, the Times noted that Tesla’s board was caught off guard by Musk’s original tweet revealing the idea publicly.
+Also, the New York Times noted that Tesla’s board was caught off guard by Musk’s original tweet revealing the idea publicly.
 The tweet has prompted securities regulators to make inquiries.
-But it also represents some grey areas because Musk insists he’s tweeting as just an average citizen thinking about making a $72 billion for a company, and not in his capacity as CEO of the company that he is seeking to acquire and take private.
+But it also represents some grey areas because Musk insists he’s tweeting as just an average citizen thinking about making $72 billion for a company, not in his capacity as CEO of the company that he is seeking to acquire and take private.

 Got it?

-Lacking reliable sources, naturally, we must turn to rapper Azealia Banks who said she spent last week at one of Musk’s houses with him and his girlfriend/rapper Grimes, aka Claire Boucher.
-They were supposed to make some music together, but instead, Banks complained on an Instagram Story that: “I waited around all weekend while grimes coddled her boyfriend.”
+Lacking reliable sources, naturally we must turn to rapper Azealia Banks, who said she spent last week at one of Musk’s houses with him and his girlfriend/rapper Grimes, aka Claire Boucher.
+They were apparently supposed to make some music together, but Banks complained on an Instagram Story that instead: “I waited around all weekend while grimes coddled her boyfriend.”

 What was Musk doing?
 Why did he need coddling?
 Business Insider reports: